Workers’ Compensation Offerings At Complete Payroll Solutions

-How can Complete Payroll Solutions help me reduce my workers’ compensation premiums?
+How can Complete Payroll Solutions help me save on workers’ compensation costs?

-We know workers’ compensation is a big expense for many companies.
-To help you potentially lower your premium costs, we’ll work with you to determine any state or industry group discounts that may be available to you.
+One thing we’ll do is look into any state or industry group discounts that may be able to take advantage of.
 For example, in New York, if you have an experience rating of less than 1.30 and an annual premium of at least $5,000, you can get a credit if you volunteer to start a program for drug and alcohol prevention.

-Another way we can help you manage costs is with pay-as-you-go workers’ compensation.
-When purchasing traditional workers’ compensation insurance, you may need to pay large up-front premium charges that can range from 25% to 100% of the estimated premium.
-This figure is based on your anticipated annual gross payroll – not actual.
+Another way we’ll try to help you manage costs is with pay-as-you-go workers’ compensation.
+With traditional workers’ compensation insurance, you may need to pay large up-front premium charges of 25% to 100% of the estimated premium.
+This amount is based on your anticipated annual gross payroll – not actual.

-To eliminate these up-front, lump sum payments, pay-as-you-go insurance allows you to only pay premiums based on your actual payroll volume.
-With this approach, your premium calculations are directly integrated with actual wages per job, on a per day period basis.
-So, for example, if an employee leaves, your premium liability would go down.
+To eliminate these lump sum payments, pay-as-you-go insurance lets you pay premiums based on your actual payroll volume.
+With this approach, your premium calculations are directly integrated with actual wages per job, on a per pay period basis.
+So, for example, if an employee leaves, your premium would go down.
 This real-time approach allows for: